ArsenijN/OLX_hi-res_IV_extension/README.md

 Purpose of payment: Jar account replenishment
 ```

-Idk if monobank and US/EU banks will allow to use those variants of credentials, anyway - I find my IBAN but idk much about how to use the Western Union and...
+Idk if US/EU banks will allow to use those variants of credentials, anyway - I find my IBAN but still idk much about how to use the Western Union and...
 Who will do WU anyway?
+(warning about possible high fees for now for any variant)